benbalter/benbalter.github.com/_posts/2015-06-03-copyright-notices-for-websites-and-open-source-projects.md

 ---
-title: Copyright notices for websites and open source projects
+title: Copyright notices for open source projects
 excerpt: ""
 ---

-The question's come up [several times](https://github.com/github/choosealicense.com/pull/264), as to what's the appropriate copyright notice for the footer of websites or in an open source project's license.
-In short, assuming your project's under active development, it should be `[year project started] - [current year], [project founder] and the [project name] contributors`.
+The question's come up several times, as to what's the appropriate copyright notice for the footer of documentation websites or in an open source project's license.
+In short, assuming your project's under active development, it should be:

+`Copyright [year project started] - [current year], [project founder] and the [project name] contributors`.

 In practice, there are three things to consider: the date, the copyright holder, and the need to have a copyright notice in the first place.
 Let's take a quick look at each.

 ### Do you even need a copyright notice?

-Technically, no.
+*Technically, no.*

 The whole point of putting copyright on anything is because in *ye olden days* (before 1979), [it was a legal requirement that a publisher visually mark their work](https://en.wikipedia.org/wiki/Copyright_notice#Form_of_notice_for_visually_perceptible_copies) in order to secure their copyright under [the United States Copyright Act](https://en.wikipedia.org/wiki/Copyright_law_of_the_United_States).
 After the US became a signatory of [the Berne convention](https://en.wikipedia.org/wiki/Berne_Convention) (along with [167 other countries](https://en.wikipedia.org/wiki/List_of_parties_to_international_copyright_agreements)), that requirement was dropped, and copyright now automatically vests in the author at the time of publication in the vast majority of countries, notice or no notice.

-Today, explicit copyright notices in licenses, footers (or really in general), besides for being a great way for designers to fill empty space and to perpetuate internet lawyering, only serve to put a potential infringer on notice by providing a informal sniff test to counter the "Oh yeah, well I didn't know it was copyrighted" defense.
-It's a nice thing to have, but legally speaking, isn't necessary.
+Today, explicit copyright notices in licenses, footers (or really in general), besides for being a great way for designers to fill empty space and to perpetuate internet lawyering, only serve to put a potential infringer on notice by providing an informal sniff test to counter the "*Oh yeah, well I didn't know it was copyrighted*" defense.
+It's a nice thing to have, but legally speaking, isn't strictly necessary.

 ### The date